helium/HIP/0010-remote-location-assert.md

 Hotspot owners could be upset if they aren't able to update a far-away hotspot before the GPS assertion check is enforced and they lose their earnings until they can access it.

 It will generally reduce operational friction, and friction in the community.

-# Unresolved Questions
-[unresolved]: #unresolved-questions

-Are there any security, privacy or other implications of allowing location to be remotely asserted with only the account holder's private key and not the hotspot's signature?

-How will this be implemented?
-(Seriously, I don't know Erlang, help!) (...but I will do my best if nobody can help get this done quickly)

 # Deployment Impact
 [deployment-impact]: #deployment-impact